jundalisay/superbnetlify/content/en/research/chau-ju-kua/chun-fan-chi/part-11.md

 literally nyellow-ripe-208
 SHOXG-HIASO GHAKU-WOOD.
 — SANDAL-AVOOD.
-11,11^-12
+11,11^-12 -->

-11^.
-SHONG-HIANG GHARU-W^OOD (^
-Chan-ch'ong and Chon-la;
-Shong-Jiiang comes from
-throughout Hai-nan.
-The incense
-incense
+## 11d.
+SHONG-HIANG GHARU-WOOD

+Shong-hiang comes from South Vietnam and Cambodia.
+It is also found throughout Hai-nan.

+It is cheaper than black kio-chon.

-procured from the lopped
+The incense is procured from the lopped-off young branches.
-(^)

 fresh
 is
 in the
 wood,
 off
-young branches.

 an inch) thick, it is
 eh'on-Mang (JJg ^)^.
 is